Summary: Law firms from now and on into the future will have to learn how to deal with the upcoming crop of millennial lawyers.

 Sure, many of these good millennials may still have the ideals of what the entire generation is about; which in lieu of our currently fractured society is a very good thing.

 In short, not all millennials are alike.
-Some are actually beneficial to a business.
+Some are actually beneficial to a business, so don’t rule out millennials at your law firm too quickly.
+They could be the change that the legal profession needs.

 So you’ve concluded you do need them.
 After all, they’re the first crop of graduates to come out of law school just when retirement is sniffing up your older attorneys.
 Either way, you really don’t have a choice; you have to hire these youngish 20 to 30-year-old-lawyers who supposedly are nightmares to deal with in any professional situation.